Part of the editing process is considering how character arcs rise and fall in the course of the novel. Movement, growth and change are key.

 Marvel’s Black Widow is constantly on a redemption arc that she can never quite complete.
 Held back by her own ability to forgive herself, it’s the core of her story from her first to last appearance.
 Contrast with Carol Danvers; although there’s a moment of empowerment that I quite like, the shallow arc of Captain Marvel puts the critics on Black Widow’s side.
 The nature of her struggle is that much more interesting.
 Without any superpowers at all.

 We get more subtle but no less satisfying arcs from Austen and Dickens.
-Lizzy Bennett and Emma Woodhouse each come to an enlightened state, undoing their mistakes and seizing that which they wanted all along.
+Lizzy Bennett and Emma Woodhouse each come to an enlightened state.
+They undo their mistakes and seize that which they wanted all along.
 Pip in Great Expectations grows from child to man through acquired wisdom.
-You can argue how much is down to Pip himself, as stuff happens to him more than he goes into action.
+Pip himself is not a proactive character, however.
+Stuff happens to him more than he goes into action.

 Lines, Curves and Scales

 But what about characters who exist with Flat Arcs?
 Certain types of action heroes have flat arcs.
 From Sherlock Holmes to Superman, hyper-competence and thrilling plots cover that lack of any real development within or across serial adventures.
 In the books, James Bond hurtles along with his license to kill more or less untouched by events.
-This is why the cinematic outings of Daniel Craig’s Bond desperately tried to shoehorn melodramatic family traumas to bring the sociopath secret agent back in touch with the rest of us.
+This is why Daniel Craig’s Bond movies desperately tried to shoehorn in melodramatic family traumas.
+They bring the sociopath secret agent back in touch with the rest of us.

 The theory is fine.
-We can all recognise a character arc; low to high, high to low, ordinary to hero, hero to villain, villain to hero, apprentice to wise master.
+We all recognise character arcs; ordinary to hero, hero to villain, villain to hero, apprentice to wise master.
 How do we apply it to fiction?
 This is what I’m finding out.
 Lessons learned coming soon.